FreeCAD/FreeCAD-render/docs/EngineInstall.md

 searched on their respective websites.
 However, you will find below some indications for a few platforms.

-You will find below some more information about Cycles renderer, which is a special case.
+After installing, it is recommended to make sure your rendering engine is fully

-After installing, please make sure your rendering engine is fully functional: test scenes are usually provided with the renderer for that purpose, please refer to its documentation.
+functional: test scenes are usually provided with the renderer for that purpose, please refer to its documentation.

-## Set up external rendering engines in the workbench
+### Set up external rendering engines in the workbench

 Once you have a rendering engine installed on your system, you have to set it up in the workbench.